 Improving Cash Management for Grocery Stores

-Even as more customers swipe, tap, or insert their credit and debit cards for contactless payments, dealing with cash is still the reality for grocery store managers.
-The process can be a labor-intensive and time-consuming task as there is endless counting, reconciling, and preparing deposits for frequent trips to the bank.
+Even as more customers swipe, tap or insert their credit and debit cards for contactless payments, dealing with cash is still the reality for grocery store managers.
+The process can be a labor-intensive and time-consuming task as there is endless counting, reconciling and preparing deposits for frequent trips to the bank.

-"The amount of dedicated labor and redundant tasks are leading to stronger returns on investment for automation of cash received at all retailers," said Robert Norman, Senior Vice President and Head of Cash Logistics Solutions at Fifth Third Bank.
+"The amount of dedicated labor and redundant tasks are leading to stronger returns on investment for automation of cash received at all retailers," said Robert Norman, senior vice president and head of cash logistics solutions at Fifth Third Bank.
 "That’s time employees and managers could be spending taking care of customers and tasks that create more revenue to their business."

 Through an interface on the cash management device, employees enter unique credentials to obtain their starting bank, perform their job, and deposit their final cash at the end of the day.
-The equipment counts, reconciles, and manages incoming cash, reducing errors and eliminating the need for recounts while also capturing the data that can be used for final reconciliation and a host of other functions, such as trend analysis.
-By automating the front end, the opportunity for a complete end-to-end reconciliation flow all the way to corporate headquarters can be obtained.
+The equipment counts, reconciles and manages incoming cash, reducing errors and eliminating the need for recounts while also capturing the data that can be used for final reconciliation and a host of other functions, such as trend analysis.
+By automating the front end, the opportunity for a complete end-to-end reconciliation flows all the way to corporate headquarters can be obtained.

 With Fifth Third Currency Processing Solutions®, cash held in the machines is recorded as a deposit into the store’s bank account, eliminating employee trips to the bank and offering an accurate tally of cash received throughout the day.
 Fifth Third’s solutions have proven to reduce employee hours by a full-time equivalent, often a 40-hour week, depending on the environment and handling approach desired.

-In addition, Fifth Third’s cash management experts can work with store owners and managers to optimize their cash management, including looking at average daily cash sales, finding ways to reduce the amount of money in the tills, and determining the optimum number of cash registers to open at specific times of the day.
+In addition, Fifth Third’s cash management experts can work with store owners and managers to optimize their cash management, including looking at average daily cash sales, finding ways to reduce the amount of money in the tills and determining the optimum number of cash registers to open at specific times of the day.
 This type of analysis can often help increase working capital.
-For example, if a store determines it needs only $4,000 on the floor at one time, instead of the $10,000 it was using, that’s a substantial amount of cash now available each day for other business goals.

-One of store managers’ biggest pain points is dealing with the cash pickups by security companies.
+When it comes to cash handling best practices, one of store managers’ biggest pain points is dealing with the cash pickups by security companies.
 Coordinating schedules is often time-consuming and difficult, resulting in a lot of lost time waiting for the truck to show or making new appointments.

 A good cash management system integrates armored car pickup into the service.
 Fifth Third Currency Processing Solutions®, for example, manages all armored courier relationships and coordinates schedules, so that store managers and owners don’t have to devote their time to the task.
 The use of deposit and recycling machines can also help reduce the number of armored pickups necessary.